 The capability to print labels directly from Microsoft Dynamics AX was introduced in Dynamics AX 2012 R3 as part of the new Warehouse management module.
 Prior to R3, users typically created integrations with popular external systems such as Bartender and Loftware for all label related functionalities.

-This blog explains some technical aspects of the label printing capability and provides a general list of steps to leverage it to other processes.
+This article explains some technical aspects of the label printing capability and provides a general list of steps to leverage it to other processes.

 How it works: